Kang-ChangWoo/Kang-ChangWoo/README.md

 You can click the Preview link to take a look at your changes.
 --->

-👋 Hi, I’m Changwoo Kang, a Ph.D. student interested in 3D vision and multimodal perception.
+👋 Hi, I’m Changwoo Kang.

 🔊 My recent research focuses on audio-based 3D scene understanding, particularly on how acoustic observations can reveal the spatial structure and geometry of surrounding environments.